MrRoy09/MrRoy09.github.io/source/_posts/index.md

 pNtWriteVirtualMemory = (_NtWriteVirtualMemory)SysNtWriteVirtualMem;
 ```

 where syscall_num is the function responsible for retrieving syscall number and 4121089429 is simply the hash (custom hash algo) of `NtWriteVirtualMemory`.
 I used function name hashing to make the process more discreet.
-The parser also computes hashes of each function in the export directory and compares it with the provided hash.
-This way
-we don't have to use any strings to get the required functions.
+The parser also computes the hash of each function in the export directory and compares it with the provided hash.
+This way we don't have to use any strings to get the required functions.

 Now if one calls the `pNtWriteVirtualMemory` function, it will raise `EXCEPTION_ACCESS_VIOLATION` (`RIP` points to `INT16 SysNtWriteVirtualMem` which will moved into RAX by the VEH) which will be handled by the VEH we have registered and the syscall will be made!